sroehrl/neoan3-stateless/README.md

 ### setAuthorization($jwt)
-If this method is not used, _Stateless_ will read the Authorization from the $_SERVER variable "HTTP_AUTHORIZATION" and the following format "baerer _token_"
+If this method is not used, _Stateless_ will read the Authorization from the $_SERVER variable "HTTP_AUTHORIZATION" and the following format "bearer _token_"

 ### setCustomException($class)
 Can be used to trigger a custom exception when encountering validation errors.